ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-3-methods.rst

-Here is the Turtle class diagram again that shows some of the fields and methods inherited from the SimpleTurtle class in the class Turtle.
+Here is the Turtle class diagram again that shows some of the variables and methods inherited from the SimpleTurtle class in the class Turtle.

 .. figure:: Figures/turtleUMLClassDiagram.png
     :width: 400px